Mary Roslin Williams of Mansergh Gundogs

 "So if you have the classical front, that is exactly right for a Labrador, a Golden, a Flatcoat, a Curly, a Ches, but it isn't right for a Pointer and Setter.
 And it isn't right for a Foxhound.
 They have their own fronts, slightly open.

-"... if you have an over angulated shoulder with open angles, like a Pointer - I'm citing one of my own dogs now.
+"... if you have an over angulated shoulder with open angles, like a Pointer and Setter - I'm citing one of my own dogs now.

 "I had a lovely dog name Tarmac ... and a very good worker.
 But I can cite him because he was wrongly made.